nmdguerreiro/lua-resty-opencage-geocoder/README.md

 # lua-resty-opencage-geocoder

-This Lua module provides a simple client for the OpenCage forward/reverse geocoding API, to be used with [Openresty](https://openresty.org/en/).
+This Lua module provides a simple client for the OpenCage forward/reverse geocoding API, to be used with [OpenResty](https://openresty.org/en/).

 # Installation

-To install this module, run the following command using the Openresty package manager:
+To install this module, run the following command using the OpenResty package manager:

 ```bash
 opm get nmdguerreiro/lua-resty-opencage-geocoder